Jieyab89/OSINT-Cheat-sheet/README.md

 - Strict your browser with the privacy extension disable js, ads and more
 - Dont upload your private files make sure you have clean personal file in folder
 - Scan the files will you download
-- Encrypt your network traffic and message, disk [VeraCrypt](https://www.veracrypt.fr/code/VeraCrypt/)
+- Encrypt your network traffic, message and disk

 # These Resources Are Recommend For